sir-omoreno/perfume_designer_app/README.md

 # Scent Angels
-We have created a website that uses machine learning to predict a perfume’s popularity based on certain perfume features: accord, notes, sillage etc. and have built a “Perfume Designer” App where you can create your perfume and see if it would be popular or not.
+We have created a website that uses machine learning to predict if a perfume is for men, women or unisex based on perfume notes.
+Check out our “Perfume Designer” App where you can create your perfume and see which gender it would be ideal for.
 Check out a brief introduction to our website development, here: https://docs.google.com/presentation/d/1kLpmB_BrK-Ui5TlWWvtS06L78TBK4_cAGl9DQRv548c/edit#slide=id.gbf44f01a53_0_25
 Check out our LIVE Heroku Webpage here: https://scent-angels.herokuapp.com/